D-Baines/atams/Developer/Documentation/CodingStandards.md

 ```

 ## 9. Switch Statements
 - **Rule:** All switch statements must include a `default` case.
-If it is safe for the `default` cause to perform no actions, a `/* Do Nothing */` comment must be added to the body of the case.
+If it is safe for the `default` case to perform no action, a `/* Do Nothing */` comment must be added to the body of the case.
 The `default` case should handle errors correctly if doing nothing is not appropriate.
 - **Rationale:**  Including a default case ensures all possible values are handled, making the code robust to future changes, and clarifying developer intent for unhandled or unexpected cases.
 - **Example:**
 ```cpp